WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Weekly-meetings.md

 #### What would you like to work on next week?

-* Run stats
-  * Regression analyses
+* Completing [outstanding changes to paper] (https://github.com/MariaEriksson/GOSH-2000-2018-paper/issues/23)

 #### Where do you need help from Kirstie?

+* Thoughts on stats 🤔

 #### Any other topics

-* Daily 'what I'm working on'-message
+*

 ### Date: 22 March 2021